 Note any bank loans, funds contributed from angel investors, and personal savings contributions in the balance sheet.

 There are endless ways to implement a marketing strategy so you can attract students.
 This is where you’ll generally discuss how you plan to do that, by incorporating marketing materials and key points.

 Whether it’s through social media, in-person referrals, newspaper advertising, or a combination, develop a plan and break down the cost of each method to attract dancers to your dance studio.

 Create an appendix for supporting documents and other materials.
 This may include various contracts, permits, licenses, and credit histories.

 If you are seeking financial investments for your dance studio, you may also wish to provide resumes and letters of reference that speak to your reputation and experience.

 While it may seem like there are a lot of moving parts, any dance studio owner will tell you that the journey is worth it.
-A dance studio plan can help you turn your vision into reality.
+A dance studio business plan can help you turn your vision into reality.

 If you’re interested in learning more about what it takes to run a successful dance studio, The Studio Director can help.
 Our dance studio software can create a seamless way of tracking enrollment, billing, and much more.
-It takes the guesswork out of many of the ongoing tasks required for your studio.
+It takes the guesswork out of many of the ongoing tasks required for your dance studio.